Forest Management Adaptation (AdaFor) 2013 – 2015

 About the project

-This two year project is a partnership between organisations in northern France and southern England under the Interreg IVA France (Channel) England Cross-border Cooperation Programme 2007-2015.
+This two year project was a partnership between organisations in northern France and southern England under the Interreg IVA France (Channel) England Cross-border Cooperation Programme 2007-2015.
 Such cross-border collaborations integrate a broad knowledge base and expertise to facilitate enhanced forest management and adaptation.
 Adafor builds on knowledge and experience developed by the MULTI FOR Interreg project.

 - Improve our knowledge and understanding of the forestry sector and to help inform how support should be provided in the future.